-The dean of coaches at Seattle University, Julie Woodward has earned the respect of her peers with her style of coaching, which has led to 15 winning seasons.
-She enters her 17th season at the helm of the Redhawk women's soccer program in 2013.
-With such an accomplished coaching resume, Woodward continued to establish herself as the winningest coach in SU women's soccer history with a 223-82-28 overall record.
+Woodward has earned the respect of her peers with her style of coaching, which has led to 17 winning seasons.
+With such an accomplished coaching resume, Woodward continues to establish herself as the winningest coach in SU women's soccer history with a 275-104-37 overall record (through the 2016 season).

 In 2013, Woodward led the Redhawks to the program's first ever NCAA Division I tournament, the first ever DI tournament for any Seattle U women's team in history.
-The team, finishing 17-3-2, won both the WAC Regular Season title, going 12-0-0 in conference play, and the WAC Championship Title, defeating Idaho, 6-1, and Kansas City, 3-0.
-The team featured nine All-Conference honorees, including WAC Offensive Player of the Year, Stephanie Verdoia, and Woodward was named WAC Coach of the Year.
+The team, finishing 17-3-2, won both the WAC regular season title, going 12-0-0 in conference play, and the WAC Championship, defeating Idaho, 6-1, and Kansas City, 3-0.
+The team featured nine All-Conference honorees, including WAC Offensive Player of the Year Stephanie Verdoia and Woodward was named WAC Coach of the Year.
 With Woodward at the helm, Seattle U recorded seven straight shutouts (Sept.
 22-Oct.
 18) and scored 25 consecutive unanswered goals from Sept.
 20-Oct.
 18. The team faced Portland in the First Round of the NCAA Tournament.